-Type of Court-Ordered Payment Grand Total for Period of 2004-2021
+Type of Court-Ordered Payment Grand Total for Period of 2004-2022

-Restitution to Division of TennCare \$6,229,532
+Restitution to Division of TennCare \$6,238,879

 Restitution to TennCare MCOs \$90,768

 Food Stamps \$81,337

-Civil Restitution \$3,228,723
+Civil Restitution \$3,295,252

-10 Restitution may have been agreed to in a fiscal year other than the one in which payment was actually received.
+7 Restitution may have been ordered in a fiscal year other than the one in which payment was actually received.

-8 Restitution may have been ordered in a fiscal year other than the one in which payment was actually received.
-9 This total reflects dollars identified for recoupment by the OIG in such non-criminal contexts as civil cases, administrative hearings, and voluntary reimbursements to TennCare.
+8 This total reflects dollars identified for recoupment by the OIG in such non-criminal contexts as civil cases, administrative hearings, and voluntary reimbursements to TennCare.